tabahi/IPAPhonemeMapper/README.md

    - SIL (silence): Index 0
    - noise: Index 66

+The 'noise' token implies "to be ignored" due to either ambiguity or due to lack of proper knowledge about the rare phonemes.
+However, with this mapping system it's rare in non-tonal languages.

 #### Key Features

 - **Consistent Length Handling**: Common long vowels are preserved as distinct phonemes (e.g., i vs i:)